-Nicole M. Zeiss has 16 years of litigation experience.
-Nicole focuses her practice on negotiating and documenting complex class action settlements and obtaining the required court approval of the settlements, notice procedures and payments of attorneys' fees.
-She has expertise in analyzing the fairness and adequacy of the procedures used in class action settlements.
+A litigator with nearly two decades of experience, Nicole M. Zeiss leads the Settlement Group at Labaton Sucharow, analyzing the fairness and adequacy of the procedures used in class action settlements.
+Her practice focuses on negotiating and documenting complex class action settlements and obtaining the required court approval of the settlements, notice procedures, and payments of attorneys' fees.

-Nicole was part of the Labaton Sucharow team that successfully litigated the $185 million settlement in Bristol-Myers Squibb.
-She also played a significant role in In re Monster Worldwide, Inc. Securities Litigation ($47.5 million settlement).
-Nicole has also litigated on behalf of investors who have been damaged by fraud in the telecommunications, hedge fund and banking industries.
+Nicole was part of the Labaton Sucharow team that successfully litigated the $185 million settlement in In re Bristol-Myers Squibb Securities Litigation, and she played a significant role in In re Monster Worldwide, Inc. Securities Litigation ($47.5 million settlement).
+Nicole also litigated on behalf of investors who have been damaged by fraud in the telecommunications, hedge fund, and banking industries.

-Prior to joining Labaton Sucharow, Nicole worked for MFY Legal Services, practicing in the area of poverty law.
+Prior to joining Labaton Sucharow, Nicole practiced in the area of poverty law at MFY Legal Services.
 She also worked at Gaynor & Bass practicing general complex civil litigation, particularly representing the rights of freelance writers seeking copyright enforcement.

 Nicole maintains a commitment to pro bono legal services by continuing to assist mentally ill clients in a variety of matters-from eviction proceedings to trust administration.

-She received a J.D. from the Benjamin N. Cardozo School of Law, Yeshiva University.
-Nicole earned a B.A. in Philosophy from Barnard College.
+She received a J.D. from the Benjamin N. Cardozo School of Law, Yeshiva University and earned a B.A. in Philosophy from Barnard College.